 And you don't need to be worried about your wine purchases along the way either - we have you covered and are happy to pick them up on your behalf and ship at cost.

 You will find a detailed mud map in your guest info folder in your cottage!

 Wine Bike Trail

-Just over 10km round-trip, our Wine Bike Trail is an extension of our walking trail and lets you tick off a few more wineries and/or some outstanding restaurants from your bucket list.
+Our Flat Mates Wine Bike Trail is a 12 and 17 km loop, an extension of our walking trail that lets you tick off a few more wineries and/or some outstanding restaurants from your bucket list.

-There is the family owned Hugo Wines cellar door, also showcasing artwork and with the option of a 'build your own platter' picnic lunch in their garden; virtually opposite is Gemtree Wines, focused on organic and bio-dynamic wine making.
-Not only are the views from their cellar door among the best in McLaren Vale - across the basin all the way to the ocean, but they also serve regional platters and offer tours of their bio-dynamic hut to learn about sustainable wine growing.
+There is the family owned Hugo Wines cellar door, also showcasing artwork and with the option to enjoy a 'ploughmans or cheese platter' picnic lunch in their garden; virtually opposite is Gemtree Wines, focused on organic and bio-dynamic wine making.
+Not only are the views from their cellar door among the best in McLaren Vale - across the basin all the way to the ocean - but they also offer tours of their bio-dynamic hut to learn about sustainable wine growing.

 A bit further afield is the modern Kangarilla Road Wines cellar door - great opportunity for single vineyard Shiraz tasting to learn about the impact of different soil types on wine.